scrungus/ZeroTetris/README.md

   </a>
 </p>

 Gym-SimplifiedTetris is a Python package that can create ***simplified*** reinforcement learning (RL) environments for Tetris that conform to the [OpenAI Gym](https://github.com/openai/gym) API.

-This README summarises the package's functionality, describes how to build more custom Gym environments, and provides a couple of examples showing how to use an environment.

 The environments are simplified because the artificial agent must select the column and piece's rotation before the piece is dropped vertically downwards.
-To the best of the author's knowledge, this is the first open-source package to create RL Gym environments that use the simplified setting, commonly used by previous approaches to the game of Tetris.
+To the best of the author's knowledge, this is the first open-source package to create RL Gym environments that use the simplified setting, used by most of the previous approaches to the game of Tetris.

+The remainder of the README provides some help with the setup, gives an overview of the environments and how to use them, and describes how to build more environments.

-## 2. Setup
+## 2. Installation

 To clone the repository:
 ```bash